St. Hilary Roman Catholic Church

-St. Hilary Roman Catholic Church began as a Polish congregation on Henderson Avenue, at the corner of Bruce St and Henderson Avenue (Rt.
-18 North) in Washington, Pennsylvania within the Diocese of Pittsburgh.
+St. Hilary Roman Catholic Church is a church in Washington, Pennsylvania, USA.

+It began as a Polish congregation on Henderson Avenue, at the corner of Bruce St and Henderson Avenue (Rt.
+18 North) within the Diocese of Pittsburgh.

+The church is now part of the "Saint James and Saint Katharine Drexel Catholic Partnership Parishes".

 History of the Congregation and first Pastors

 The parish was primarily Polish, including their pastor.
 In July 1919, the Pittsburgh Diocese gave permission to the small group of Roman Catholics to organize a new parish, to be named Saint Hilary.
 Reverend Victor Majka was assigned.
 However, services were temporarily conducted in a rented room in a building at the corner of Allison and McAdam Avenues.

 Reverend Anthony Spiewak was appointed pastor of Saint Hilary on October 23, 1919.
 The parishioners rented a home at 1025 Jefferson Ave. that served as the first rectory.
 In November, 1919, a house was purchased on Henderson Avenue.
 This was used as the rectory until, March 25, 1958 when it was destroyed by fire.
-On October 4, 1920, the building of the new church had begun.
+On December 12, 1920, the building of the new church had begun.

 The congregants were laborers who worked in heavy labor, especially in nearby coal mines and steel mills.
 Men in these industries faced the same problems that immigrants also endured in other areas of the county.